CONFOTUR Tax Benefits Explained: Save $50K+ on DR Property

 "The exemption lasts 15 years from MY purchase date"

 Not exactly.
 The 15-year clock typically starts from the project's certification date, not your individual closing date.
-If a project was certified in 2020 and you buy in 2025, you get the remaining 10 years of transfer tax and IPI exemption, and potentially only 5 years of income tax exemption.
+If a project was certified in 2020 and you buy in 2025, you get the remaining 10 years of IPI and rental income tax exemption (the transfer tax waiver is one-time at purchase).
 Always confirm the exact timeline.

 "I don't need to file taxes during the exemption"